madcottonballs/Pemu-2/README.txt

-            prints the constant string, must be null terminated mov {ramloc | reg | imm32 | char} > {ramloc | reg}: moves data into the destination location (the arguement after the move operator) add ({ramloc | reg | imm32}, {ramloc | reg | imm32}) > {ramloc | reg}: adds the 2 arguements in parenthesis and saves it in the destination arguement (the final arguement) sub ({ramloc | reg | imm32}, {ramloc | reg | imm32}) > {ramloc | reg}:
+            prints the constant string, must be null terminated mov {ramloc | reg | imm32 | char} > {ramloc | reg}: moves data into the destination location (the arguement after the move operator) if you put "CARL" (current allocated ram locations) as the first argument (no quotes) then you get the number of currently allocated ram locations add ({ramloc | reg | imm32}, {ramloc | reg | imm32}) > {ramloc | reg}: adds the 2 arguements in parenthesis and saves it in the destination arguement (the final arguement) sub ({ramloc | reg | imm32}, {ramloc | reg | imm32}) > {ramloc | reg}: